-- 6.1 The proposals contained within this report will have a direct positive links to the following actions contained in the Corporate Plan; - Place to facilitate and deliver a range of integrated housing and community infrastructure - People to enable people to live independently - 6.2 Legal implications Appointment of the mental health worker will be recruited through the successful contractor.
-Any new contractual arrangements will be approved by legal prior to sign off.
-The Hospital to Home scheme will require the creation of a Service Level Agreement, lease agreement and joint protocol working arrangements to be established with Adult Social Care.
+- 6.1 The proposals contained within this report will have a direct positive links to the following actions contained in the Corporate Plan; - Place to facilitate and deliver a range of integrated housing and community infrastructure - People to enable people to live independently - 6.2 Legal implications Appointment of the Mental Health Worker will be recruited through the successful contractor.
+Any new contractual arrangements will be cleared by the Council's Legal Services prior to sign-off.
+The Hospital-to- Home scheme will require the creation of a Service Level Agreement, lease agreement and joint protocol working arrangements to be established with the County Council's Adult Services.

-6.3 Employment Implications

-The provision of the mental health worker will be undertaken by the support provider appointed through the procurement process.
-This post will not be added to the Council's establishment.

-The £32k allocated to fund the temporary Technical Officer (EH73) post has already been approved by Members back in October 2017.

-The establishment of the Hospital to Home scheme would require additional duties and or hours to be added into an existing role within the Housing Options team.
-This would cover the cost of staff visiting the respite units, liaising with the discharge teams at the hospital and coordinating the void turnover and housing advice service to patients in the respite units .
-This increase in hours / uplift in salary cost would not exceed 10 hours per week and £5k per annum and would be met within the £100k allocated to the scheme.
-It is proposed that this opportunity is offered to existing staff within the Housing Options Team and that in line with the local scheme up to two increments be awarded to the employee that undertakes the additional duties.

-6.4 Communication - Updates and progress relating to the development of the new schemes will be communicated back to Health and Wellbeing Board and the Homeless Forum.
+- 6.3 Employment Implications The provision of the Mental Health Worker will be undertaken by the support provider appointed through a procurement process.
+The £32k allocated to fund the temporary Technical Officer (EH73) post has already been approved by the Committee in October 2017.
+The establishment of the Hospital-to-Home scheme would require additional housing related support hours to be added into an existing role within the Housing Options Team.
+This would cover the cost of Housing Options staff visiting the respite units, liaising with the Discharge Teams at the relevant hospital and coordinating the void turnover and Housing Advice Service to patients in the respite units.
+This increase in hours / uplift in salary cost would not exceed 10 hours / £5k per annum and would be met within the £100k allocated to the scheme. - 6.4 Communication Updates and progress relating to the development of the new schemes will be communicated to Health and Wellbeing Board and the Homeless Forum.
 Progress relating to the delivery of mandatory DFGs will be reported through DFG Core Strategy Group and at BCF Programme Board.
 Outcomes from the Healthy Homes Scheme will be monitored by the Local Authority Energy Partnership (LAEP) and reported back to the Council on a quarterly basis.
 Details of all new schemes will be promoted on the Council's website.